garden-io/garden/docs/reference/workflow-config.md

 [files](#files) > secretName

-The name of a Garden secret to copy the file data from (Garden Enterprise only).
+The name of a Garden secret to copy the file data from (Garden Cloud only).

 | Type     | Required |
 | -------- | -------- |